-Install and adjust drive belt, refer to DRIVE BELT INSTALLATION/ADJUSTMENT.
+Install and adjust drive belt, refer to DRIVE BELT INSTALLATION AND ADJUSTMENT.

-Drive Belt Installation/ Adjustment
+Drive Belt Installation and Adjustment

-NOTE: The drive belt height must be checked each time a drive belt is installed and should be rechecked after 50 km (30 miles).
+NOTE: The drive belt adjustment must be checked by an authorized LYNX dealer each time a drive belt is installed and should be rechecked after 50 km (30 miles).